 What Does This Look Like – in Real Life?

-All this sounds fine in theory, I know.
+All this might sound fine in theory.

 But what about being faced with real-life decisions?
 What about artwork from your kids?
 Gifts from your loved ones?
 Family heirlooms?
 This stuff also makes up life, and to disregard it completely is to stick your head in the sand.
 At some point you will have to make decisions about what to do with it.